 Kids are born as explorers.
 They have this natural sense of curiosity and wonder.
 Introducing them to engaging and exciting STEM education early on allows us to help them retain this curiosity and funnel it into their future education and careers.
 We need to make sure we teach kids how important having a strong base in STEM fields is (regardless of their future career path) and how much fun it can be to use STEM to explore.

 Be loud and be proud about your dreams!
 The first step in making a goal come true is believing in yourself- no one else can do that for you.
 The next step is talking about your dreams and goals and plans.
 Once you start being vocal about what it is you plan to do in the future other people can step in and help you.
 But others will not know to help you if they don’t know what you are planning to do.

 One of the biggest problems we have with recruiting young women and minorities into STEM fields is that they often don’t feel supported and they often feel actively unwelcome in STEM fields/careers.
 By being loud and proud of your goals and dreams you can build a community of people around you who will support you during times when reaching those dreams may feel like a struggle.

 My favorite way to relax is through dance!
 I am passionate about dance and am fortunate to have gotten to learn a handful of different styles over the last couple years.
 Currently, I do Ballet, Lindy Hop, West Coast Swing, Blues, Salsa, Bachata, Fusion, Contra, and Waltz.
 I have also always loved to relax through sports.
 Currently, I play Rugby, but in the past I have trained for marathons, been a National Collegiate Athletic Association (NCAA) collegiate diver, and a ton of other activities.

-We look forward to her graduation day in a few months from now and wish her the very best in her future endeavors!
+We wish her the very best in her future endeavors!
 Follow Astronaut Abby on Twitter @AstronautAbby